Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Introduction

-\paragraph{Previous works} Non-parametric estimation of RGGs on Euclidean sphere has been investigated in~\cite{CL18} with i.i.d.\! latent points.
-Estimation of latent point relative distances with HEiC Algorithm has been introduced in \cite{AC19} under i.i.d.\! latent points assumption.
-Phase transitions on the detection of geometry in RGGs (against Erd\"os Rényi alternatives) has been investigated in \cite{B16}.
+\paragraph{Previous works.} The latent space approach to model dynamics of network has already been studied in a large span of recent works.
+Most of them focus on block models with dynamic generalizations covering discrete dynamic evolution via hidden Markov models (cf.~\cite{matias17}) or continuous time analysis via extended Kalman filter (cf.~\cite{xu14}). \cite{yang18b} and \cite{durante2014bayesian} use a Gamma Markov process allowing to model evolving mixed membership in graphs using respectively the Bernoulli Poisson link function and the logistic function to generate edges from the latent space representation.
+While the above mentioned papers consider community based random graphs with fixed size where edges and communities change through time, we focus on growing RGGs on Euclidean sphere where new nodes are added along time.\\ Non-parametric estimation of RGGs on $\mathds S^{d-1}$ has been investigated in~\cite{CL18} with i.i.d.\! latent points.
+Estimation of latent point relative distances with HEiC Algorithm has been introduced in~\cite{AC19} under i.i.d.\! latent points assumption.
+Phase transitions on the detection of geometry in RGGs (against Erd\"os Rényi alternatives) has been investigated in~\cite{B16}.

-For the first time, we introduce latitude function and non-parametric estimations of envelope and latitude using new results on kernel matrices concentration with dependent variables (see Appendix).